uwplse/Cassius/README.md

 Geckodriver, Typescript, and Z3 are in your path, and Selenium is in your Python path.

+First, set up Cassius with:

+    make setup

-Test out your Cassius installation by running, from the top-level directory,
+Then, test out your Cassius installation by running, from the top-level directory,

     python3 capture/capture.py http://example.com --output bench/example.rkt
     racket src/run.rkt accept bench/example.rkt doc-1